hipc-book/hipc-book.github.io/_practicals/1-introduction_to_c-1.md

 # Makefiles

-This whole process of building the executable file from its sources can be automated using _Makefiles_.
+The whole process of building an executable from its sources can be automated using _Makefiles_.
 A makefile contains recipes for building the final executable file as well as for each of the intermediate files.
 Each recipe is written in the following format:

 ```makefile
 target: dependencies